Tim-Liam-Hill/Tim-Liam-Hill/README.md

  <img align="center" src="./Banner.png" width="100%" alt="Banner could not be found"/>

 ### About me
  I was born in Johannesburg South Africa and have spent most of my life there before moving to Cape Town.
 Growing up, I tried my best to do anything and everything that I could.
-Amongst the things I have tried in life are violin, guitar, chess, rugby, competitive fishing, athletics, cross country, choir and son on.
+Amongst the things I have tried in life are violin, guitar, chess, rugby, competitive fishing, athletics, cross country, choir and so on.
 As of right now my passions lie in grappling (Brazilian JiuJitsu), although I am still just a white belt.
 In my spare time I also enjoy reading, playing games and finding new ways to make my girlfriend laugh.

 ### My skills